-Independence Day picnic at KIS School was a great success.
+The Independence Day Picnic at KIS International School was a great success.
 All those who attended enjoyed a traditional U.S. style picnic with great food and music, games and fun.
-Many thanks to our great Star Sponsors, Event Partners, Raffle and Charity booth prize donors, Volunteers and the Independence Day Picnic Committee for all their support.
+Many thanks to our great Star Sponsors, event partners, raffle and charity booth prize donors, volunteers and the Independence Day Picnic Committee for their generous support.

 NEW MEMBERS AND MEMBER UPDATES